 ASL-English Interpreters will be provided at all of the events.
 If you are seeking additional accommodations, including, but not limited to Deaf-Blind interpreters or English real-time captioning, please email Hannah at ACCESS: email@example.com no later than March 1st.
 This deadline will ensure accommodation requests are met.
 We can accept requests after March 1st and we will do our best to meet those needs based on availability of services.

-Topic of discussion: following up Trudy Suggs’ keynote speech on “The Media Mirror: Reflections of Reality.”
-All are welcome to share their perspectives, even if you were not able to attend Trudy’s keynote address.
-Free pizza will be provided!
+Topic of discussion: following up Melissa Draganac-Hawk’s keynote speech.
+All are welcome to share their perspectives, even if you were not able to attend Melissa’s keynote address.
+Free bagels and coffee will be provided!

 Academic Support Programs